QuentinRa/blog.quentinra.dev/info/cryptography/index.md

 ![note: draft](https://img.shields.io/badge/note-draft-orange) <small>(upcoming)</small>

 Cryptography is the knowledge related to the **encryption** and **decryption** of messages.
-This course is more a mathematical course than a programming course, at least for now 😖.
+This course is more a mathematical course than a programming course, at least for now (sorry 😖).

 <hr class="sl">